 Prior to becoming the chair of the CAIR RFS, Alanna was active on the board of the CAR RFS and has a passion for leadership.
 Any medical student or resident who thinks they might be interested in IR is encouraged to join the CAIR RFS.
 The RFS organizes educational and networking events throughout the year and is focused on growing the network of medical trainees interested in IR through collaboration with other international organizations like SIR and CIRSE.

 When asked if she has any advice for medical students or junior residents, Dr. Supersad encourages them to get involved, be passionate, and work hard but don’t lose sight of what is important outside of medicine.
 In her spare time Alanna is active with soccer, basketball and travel and is hoping to explore Portugal next.
 When not working hard or seeing the world she spends time with her friends and family, who are mostly based in Alberta, as well as her partner, Ben, and her Woodle, Gatsby.
 If you don’t know what a Woodle is, google it and fall in love.
 You’re welcome 🙂

-The CAIR Resident and Fellow Section is excited to be starting their third year in action with trainee members from each of the residency programs across the nation!
+The CAIR RFS Section is excited to be starting their third year in action with trainee members from each of the residency programs across the nation!
 We are looking forward to repeating the successful events that were put on last year and we are also excited to plan some new events and work on new initiatives in the coming year.
 Stay tuned for upcoming RFS events.